SuperFusion: Multilevel LiDAR-Camera Fusion for Long-Range HD Map Generation: Introduction

 To tackle the problem mentioned above, in this paper, we propose a multilevel LiDAR-camera fusion method, dubbed SuperFusion.
 It fuses the LiDAR and camera data at three different levels.
 In the data-level fusion, it combines the projected LiDAR data with images as the input of the camera encoder and uses LiDAR depth to supervise the camera-to-BEV transformation.
 The feature-level fusion uses camera features to guide the LiDAR features on long-range LiDAR BEV feature prediction using a cross-attention mechanism.
 In the final BEV-level fusion, our method exploits a BEV alignment module to align and fuse camera and LiDAR BEV features.
 Using our proposed multilevel fusion strategy, SuperFusion generates accurate HD maps in the short range and also predicts accurate semantics in the long-range distances, where the raw LiDAR data may not capture.
 We thoroughly evaluate our SuperFusion and compare it with the state-of-the-art methods on the publically available nuScenes dataset and our own dataset recorded in real-world self-driving scenarios.
 The experimental results consistently show that our method outperforms the baseline methods significantly by a large margin on all intervals.
 Furthermore, we provide the application results of using our generated HD maps for path planning, showing the superiority of our proposed fusion method for long-range HD map generation.

-Our contributions can be summarized as: i)~our proposed novel multilevel LiDAR-camera fusion network fully leverages the information from both modalities and generates high-quality fused BEV features to support different tasks; ii)~our SuperFusion surpasses the state-of-the-art fusion methods in both short-range and long-range HD map generation by a large margin; iii)~to the best of our knowledge, our work is the first to achieve long-range HD map generation, \ie, up to 90\,m, benefiting the autonomous driving downstream planning task; iv)~we release our code as well as a new dataset for evaluating long-range HD map generation tasks.
+Our contributions can be summarized as: i)~our proposed novel multilevel LiDAR-camera fusion network fully leverages the information from both modalities and generates high-quality fused BEV features to support different tasks; ii)~our SuperFusion surpasses the state-of-the-art fusion methods in both short-range and long-range HD map generation by a large margin; iii)~to the best of our knowledge, our work is the first to achieve long-range HD map generation, \ie, up to 90\,m, benefiting the autonomous driving downstream planning task.